ealwafai/sweater-weather/README.md

 Sweater Weather is a 1 week, single person project, during Mod 3 of 4 for Turing School's Back End Engineering Program.

-The scenario is that I am working for a company developing an E-Commerce Application.
-The team is working in a service-oriented architecture, meaning the front and back ends of this application are separate and communicate via APIs.
-My job is to expose the data that powers the site through an API that the front end will consume.

 Find the project spec [here](https://backend.turing.edu/module3/projects/rails_engine/)